 Each outcome stems from causal factors, which can be traced to basic or root causes.
 Certain causes - stemming from genetics or biology, for example - may be difficult to address.
 On the other hand, root causes such as unsafe neighborhoods, poor access to affordable and healthy food options, a community ethic that tolerates unhealthy behavior, and so on, might illuminate possible actions or changes that can disrupt or eliminate the root cause of the poor health outcome.
-Sometimes efforts to address difficult problems need to start with small steps or a manageable "win" in order to build trust and a sense of shared accomplishment, enabling groups to take on more challenging issues over time.
+Maps like this can also spur discussion about other root causes to consider, especially when looking even further upstream - such as breast feeding of infants.
+As touched on previously, sometimes efforts to address difficult problems need to start with small steps or a manageable "win" in order to build trust and a sense of shared accomplishment, enabling groups to take on more challenging issues over time.

-Building on this example, if everyone agrees on a priority focus to reduce obesity in a region, a variety of activities could be identified for different organizations to commit to doing based on the root causes like those illustrated in the chart above.
+Building on this example, if agreement is reached that reducing obesity is a top priority for a collaborative effort, a variety of activities could be identified for different organizations to commit to doing based on the root causes like those illustrated in the chart above.
 Such actions might include:

-- Employers including public, private, and the military ensuring that salads and other nutritious foods are offered in the cafeteria and are more affordable than unhealthy options; - City planners and schools working together to make neighborhoods around schools safer for biking and walking; - Hospitals, doctors, and nurses measuring the body mass index (BMI) and discussing physical activity and better nutrition for all patients, since patients may be malnourished regardless of BMI; - Grocery stores highlighting healthy food options in each aisle and offering cooking demonstrations of healthy recipes;
+- Employers including public, private, and the military ensuring that salads and other nutritious foods are offered in the cafeteria and are more affordable than unhealthy options; - City planners and schools working together to make neighborhoods around schools safer for biking and walking; - Hospitals, doctors, and nurses measuring the body mass index (BMI) and discussing physical activity and better nutrition for all patients, since patients may be malnourished regardless of BMI;

-- Community groups starting a Saturday market where local farmers can sell fresh fruits and vegetables in underserved areas; - Churches and others in the faith community organizing weight loss support groups through parish nurses and addressing obesity in the context of faith and spiritual health; - And so on...
+- Grocery stores highlighting healthy food options in each aisle and offering cooking demonstrations of healthy recipes; - Community groups starting a Saturday market where local farmers can sell fresh fruits and vegetables in underserved areas; - Churches and others in the faith community organizing weight loss support groups through parish nurses and addressing obesity in the context of faith and spiritual health;

+And so on...